I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucxroothub/nc-ucxroothub-evt_ucx_roothub_control_urb.md

 The client driver returns completion status in <i>Request</i> and in the USBD_STATUS
     in the URB header.
 The driver can complete the WDFREQUEST asynchronously.

-This example shows how to register callbacks for individual feature request types.

-Here is a sample implementation of one of the URB-specific request handlers.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |